-During fiscal 2022, the Company recognized gains of \$16.1 million related to changes in fair value associated with changes in the stock price of our ChemoCentryx, Inc. (CCXI) investment.
+During fiscal 2022, the Company recognized gains of \$16.1 million related to changes in fair value associated with changes in the stock price of our CCXI investment.
 Additionally, the Company recognized losses of \$1.1 million related to changes in fair value associated with changes in the stock price of our exchange traded investment grade bond funds.
-As described in Note 13, on August 4, 2022, the Company sold all of its shares in CCXI.
+On August 4, 2022, the Company sold all of its shares in CCXI.

-During fiscal 2021, the Company recognized losses of \$67.9 million related to changes in fair value associated with changes in the stock price of our ChemoCentryx, Inc. (CCXI) investment.
+During fiscal 2021, the Company recognized losses of \$67.9 million related to changes in fair value associated with changes in the stock price of our CCXI investment.